Fuyukai/Tinlok/docs/modules/copperchain/closingscope.rst

 .. note::

-    This applies to the version of Kotlin/Native with primitive ARC memory management (as of writing, 1.4 and earlier).
+    Parts of this applies to the version of Kotlin/Native with primitive ARC memory management (as of writing, 1.4 and earlier).
 With a tracing GC, some form of finalizer may be added which may make this less unsafe.

 In the native world, many things need to be opened, used, then closed.
 The opening part is easy but the closing part is hard; it can be forgotten or exceptions can occur, and then you have a memory leak or a file descriptor leak or other similarly vile issues.

-Tinlok solves this with a combination of the ``Unsafe`` annotation, and the ``Closeable`` interface.
+Copperchain solves this with a combination of the ``Unsafe`` annotation, and the ``Closeable`` interface.

 Closing safely
 --------------

-In any case where a Tinlok object needs to hold onto an external resource for a specified amount of time, such as a heap allocated C structure or a file descriptor, there are two design rules:
+In any case where a native object needs to hold onto an external resource for a specified amount of time, such as a heap allocated C structure or a file descriptor, there are two design rules:

 1. The class holding the resource must be a ``Closeable``.